 Under IP White List, click Add IP.

-Insert the range of IP addresses to whitelist.
+Insert the range of IP addresses to the list.
 You must use the CIDR format for a range of IP addresses.

-To add more ranges of IP address, click Add IP again.
+To add more IP address ranges, click Add IP again.

 Click Save Policy.